BEARUBC/grasp-py/README.md

 [Add pytorch to your conda environment](https://pytorch.org/get-started/locally/)

+Be sure to select `Conda` as your package.
+If you have a powerful GPU, it's also recommended to install and use CUDA.
+Once that's done be sure to select the correct version to use with pytorch.
+Right now all of the pytorch is written to use CUDA 10.1, so that is the recommended version right now.

 ## Updating the Environment

 In the case of an update that adds, removes, or updates packages, run: